rupertoverall/trackxf/README.md

 # trackxf
-Description of the behavioural tracking exchange format trackxf.
+A schema for valiation of the behavioural tracking exchange format trackxf.